-One out of every 20 children aged 14 or younger—93 million kids around the world—are living with a moderate or severe disability of some kind.
-Many are invisible, excluded from school, hidden by their families and abandoned by their governments.
-We believe that regardless of ability, all children have a right to reach their full potential.
+There are 240 million children living with disabilities in the world.
+Half of them are out of school.
+Many are invisible, hidden by their families and abandoned by their governments.
+UNICEF believes that regardless of ability, all children have the right to reach their full potential.

 Children with disabilities are one of the most excluded and marginalized groups, and often face multiple challenges in realizing their human rights.
 Guided by the Sustainable Development Goals (SDGs) and aligned to the Convention on the Rights of the Child (CRC) and to the Convention on the Rights of Persons with Disabilities (CRPD), UNICEF includes children with disabilities in all facets of its programming.

 In partnership with governments, UNICEF implements inclusive programs and services that promote the participation of children with disabilities in society.
 Integrating supplies into regular programs through market-shaping and procurement mechanisms, UNICEF has rapidly scaled up provision of assistive devices and products, reaching hundreds of thousands of children with disabilities around the world.

 In 2020, UNICEF disability-inclusive development and humanitarian programs reached 2.2 million children with disabilities across 144 countries.
 UNICEF and partners continue to focus on eliminating stigma and promoting the inclusion of children with disabilities and their families in society.

 UNICEF won’t stop until every child has what they need to survive and thrive.